Possession with Intent to Distribute

 Put an Experienced Federal Drug Crime Attorney on Your Side

 Miami has been a haven for drug dealers for decades.
 Since the days of the “Cocaine Cowboys” drug dealers have made huge profits importing and then selling drugs to users.
-The illegal business can be lucrative with some dealers making millions off of the drug trade.
+The illegal business can be lucrative, with some dealers making millions off the drug trade.
 However, the risk is enormous, as federal drug crimes carry some of the highest minimum mandatory sentences in the federal justice system.

-The federal government has created a system where even the lowest level offenders are threatened with extremely high prison sentences.
-Their hopes are that the low-level offenders will cooperate with the government and assist law enforcement in prosecuting higher level drug dealers.
+The federal government has created a system where even the lowest-level offenders are threatened with extremely high prison sentences.
+They hope that the low-level offenders will cooperate with the government and assist law enforcement in prosecuting higher-level drug dealers.
+You need a Miami drug crime attorney the moment you become aware that you are being investigated or charged with a federal drug crime.

 Contact Hubbs Law Firm online or by phone at (305) 570-4802 for a free, confidential consultation with our attorneys if you or a loved one has been arrested for possession with intent to distribute.